(Added by the Checks amendment.)

 The Checks feature in the XRP Ledger allows users to create deferred payments that can be canceled or cashed by the intended recipients.
-Like personal paper checks, XRP Ledger Checks start with the sender of the funds creating a Check that specifies an amount and receiver.
-The receiver cashes the check to pull the funds from the sender's account into the receiver's account.
-No money moves until the receiver cashes the Check.
-Because funds are not put on hold when the Check is created, cashing a Check can fail if the sender doesn't have enough funds when the receiver tries to cash it, just like traditional checks.
-If there's a failure cashing the check, the sender can retry until the check expires.
+Like personal paper checks, XRP Ledger Checks start with the sender of the funds creating a Check that specifies an amount and a recipient.
+The recipient cashes the check to pull the funds from the sender's account into the recipient's account.
+No money moves until the recipient cashes the Check.
+Because funds are not put on hold when the Check is created, cashing a Check can fail if the sender doesn't have enough funds when the recipient tries to cash it.
+If there's a failure cashing the check, the check's recipient can retry until the Check expires.

-XRP Ledger Checks have expiration times after which they may no longer be cashed.
-If the receiver doesn't successfully cash the Check before it expires, the Check object remains in the XRP Ledger until someone cancels it.
+XRP Ledger Checks may have expiration times after which they may no longer be cashed.
+If the recipient doesn't successfully cash the Check before it expires, the Check can no longer be cashed, but the object remains in the XRP Ledger until someone cancels it.
 Anyone may cancel the Check after it expires.
-Only the sender and receiver can cancel the Check before it expires or is cashed.
+Only the sender and recipient can cancel the Check before it expires.
 The Check object is removed from the Ledger when the sender successfully cashes the check or someone cancels it.

-You can send issued currency with Checks.
+You can send tokens with Checks.
 With Payment Channels and Escrow, you can only send XRP.

-Checks do not tie up any funds.
+Checks do not lock up or set aside any funds.
 The XRP involved in Payment Channels and Escrow cannot be spent until it is redeemed with a claim provided by the sender (Payment Channels), or released by an expiration or crypto-condition (Escrow).

 You can send XRP to yourself through Escrow.
-You cannot use Checks or Payment Channels to send XRP (or, in the case of Checks, issued currencies) to yourself.
+You cannot send Checks to yourself.

-XRP Ledger Checks also solve a problem that is unique to the XRP Ledger: they allow users to reject unwanted payments or accept only a portion of a payment.
+XRP Ledger Checks also solve a problem that is unique to the XRP Ledger: they allow users to reject unwanted payments or accept only part of a payment.
 This is useful for institutions that need to be careful about accepting payments for compliance reasons.